sappy-69/Nuvio-Wiki/docs/faq.md

 If you installed Nuvio from an app store, the plugin feature is not included.
 You must use a sideload method to use Nuvio's plugin feature.
 When installing a plugin, you need to use the plugin section of Nuvio.
 Trying to install a plugin in the addon section of Nuvio will result in an error.

 ### What's the deal with trailers?
-With TMDB inegration configured, trailers will pull and play from TMDB.
-With it off, it will be pulled from your addons.
-The easiest way to ensure trailers work is to enable TMDB enrichment under integrations.
-TMDB API keys are free to obtain.
+Trailers are checked for against TMDB first with the users set language.
+If no trailers are found in the users set language it be defaulted to english.
+Trailers are taken from YouTube and then extracted by Nuvio that will be played in ExoPlayer.
+If trailers are not playing, check if you are using a VPN.
+Many VPNs are blocked by youtube.
 Trailers are also only available on the sideload versions of Nuvio.

 ### Where do I get images or gifs for my collections or profile?
 The easiest way is to get them from [Nuvio's community covers](https://nuvio.tv/covers).